 With populism and authoritarianism on the rise across Europe, civil society organisations face growing hostility.
 Battling with financial constraints, smear campaigns, political attacks and legal and administrative obstacles, they urgently need reinforced support on all fronts to be able to play their key role of making our societies more open, more accountable and just.

-Grupo sobre Derechos Fundamentales y Estado de Derecho - Related News
+Grupo ad hoc sobre Derechos Fundamentales y Estado de Derecho - Related News

 The European Economic and Social Committee (EESC) calls on the EU and Member States to work on better communicating fundamental rights and the rule of law towards the general population.
 In its opinion, the EESC suggests focusing on fairness and justice and giving a voice to those who experience human rights and human rights violations first hand.

 The EESC Fundamental Rights and Rule of Law Group held a public hearing on protecting women's sexual and reproductive health and rights.
 Participants in the debate called for free health services, access to contraception, more inclusive policies, and reproductive and sexual education.
 This debate was organised in collaboration with the EESC Equality Group as part of a series of EESC events following up on the European Parliament's Gender Equality Week initiative.

 On the occasion of the European Parliament (EP) Gender Equality Week, the European Economic and Social Committee (EESC) debated the way to improve women's participation in the labour market with EP Vice-President Evelyn Regner.